rimio/specgram/README.md

 A smaller stride will give a *smoother* and richer output, but will strain the CPU more.

+**NOTE:** You will notice that there isn't much difference between the output of the above command and the others.
+That is because the display width is different from the FFT window width.
+To change the display width, see **Display Options** below.

 Lastly, if you encounter high sample rate signals, for which you can't display a wide enough (or often enough) window, you can use window averaging (```-A, --average```).

 ```bash